What is the SR-79 Realignment Project?

 Have there been any new developments in the project since the Public Hearings were held in February 2013?

 Yes.
 Based on public comment, the previously proposed interchange at Tres Cerritos Avenue has been removed from the proposed project.
-In addition, new information was received by the project team regarding a cultural property (two locations) that would have been severely affected by Build Alternative 2b.
+In addition, new information was received by the project team regarding a cultural property that would have been severely affected by all the Build Alternatives.
 The alignment has been shifted west within the existing environmental study limits to reduce the cut and impacts to West Hemet Hills.

 What are the refinements since the Draft EIR/EIS was circulated?